 For the salad:

-• 1 cup Village Harvest Black Rice cooked according to package instructions and cooled to room temperature
+• 1 cup black rice also known as forbidden rice; cooked according to package instructions and cooled to room temperature; see note 1

 • 1 cup shelled edamame thawed if frozen